-In my experience as a meditation teacher, it is possible to achieve the psychedelic experience through meditation.
+In my experience as a meditation teacher, I’ve found that it is possible to achieve the psychedelic experience through meditation.

-Personally, I’ve been meditating for 15 years and I have encountered out-of-body experiences with meditation, similar to the psychedelic experience, and the latest research confirms it.
+Personally, I’ve been meditating for 15 years, and I have encountered out-of-body experiences with meditation, like the psychedelic experience.

 Similar benefits between meditation and psychedelic experience?

-Major scientific research has already revealed impressive benefits of meditation for depression.
-And if psychedelics and meditation have similar affects on the brain, it is reasonable to consider that they may share some of the same benefits.
+Major scientific research has already revealed the impressive benefits of meditation for depression.
+Psychedelics and meditation have similar effects on the brain.
+Therefore, it is reasonable to consider that they may offer the same benefits.

-Brain entropy is the term used to refer to the randomness of brain activity , which is heightened during psychedelic experiences.
-Limited research has suggested that intelligence may increase when the brain has heightened entropy.
-If meditation induces this state it could explain why meditation improves intelligence [READ: 100 Benefits Of Meditation ].
+Brain entropy is the term used to refer to the randomness of brain activity .
+This is heightened during psychedelic experiences.
+Limited research suggests that heightened entropy could increase intelligence.
+If meditation induces this state, it could explain why meditation improves intelligence [READ: 100 Benefits of Meditation].

 In the study, Tagliazucchi measured participants’ brainwaves while they were meditating.
 The test participants included 28 Himalaya Yoga meditators, 20 Vipassana meditators, 27 Isha Yoga meditators, and 30 people with no experience of meditation.

-The results showed that Vipassana meditation caused the highest increase in brain entropy, most noticeably in alpha and gamma brainwaves.
-So if you have ever wanted to use meditation to become more intelligent you might like to start practicing Vipasanna at home.
+The results showed that Vipassana meditation caused the highest increase in brain entropy.
+Specifically, increases in alpha and gamma brainwaves.
+So, if you have ever wanted to use meditation to become more intelligent you might like to start practicing Vipassana at home.

-Tagliazzuchi tells THE DAILY MEDITATION that although we do not notice this brain activity during meditation, whenever there is a change in conscious experience there is always a corresponding change in the brain physically.
+Tagliazzuchi tells THE DAILY MEDITATION that we do not notice this brain activity during meditation.
+However, whenever there is a change in conscious experience there is always a corresponding change in the brain physically.

 These alternative states of consciousness are one thing that meditation and psychedelic experiences have in common.

-“The acute effects of psychedelics and some meditative practices both lead to states departing from ordinary conscious wakefulness, and are experienced subjectively as richer in information and capable of sustaining an ample repertoire of contents.
-Because of this, we hypothesized that meditation would be associated with increased information content of brain activity recordings, which was confirmed in the study.”
+“The acute effects of psychedelics and some meditative practices both lead to states departing from ordinary conscious wakefulness.
+They are experienced subjectively as richer in information and capable of sustaining an ample repertoire of contents.
+Because of this, we hypothesized that meditation would be associated with the increased information content of brain activity recordings, which was confirmed in the study.”